FRC1257/robotics-training/docs/frc/1-Basics/1c-Architecture.md

 import static frc.robot.Constants.Autonomous.*
 ```

 This allows us to just type something like `DRIVE_DIST` instead of the entire `Constants.Autonomous.DRIVE_DIST`.

+> [!NOTE]
-Note that all constants in this file need the code `public static` in front of the variable to make it usable.
+> All constants in this file need the code `public static` in front of the variable to make it usable.

 ## /subsystems